Adarsh-singh-2002/DSA_/Array/0README_ARRAY.md

 arr[] = {1, -1, 3, 2, -7, -5, 11, 6 }
 Output :
 1  3  2  11  6  -1  -7  -5

+>Missing number

+Vaibhav likes to play with numbers and he has N numbers.
+One day he was placing the numbers on the playing board just to count that how many numbers he has.
+He was placing the numbers in increasing order i.e. from 1 to N. But when he was putting the numbers back into his bag, some numbers fell down onto the floor.
+He picked up all the numbers but one number, he couldn't find.
+Now he has to go somewhere urgently, so he asks you to find the missing number.
+NOTE: Don't use Sorting